TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson2.md

   population in each category.
 The most common and easily understood scenario is when a population is split between two categories.
-For instance, we might be interested in the proportion of the population that bears a particular genetic allele ('carrier' vs 'non-carrier') or is affected by a viral disease ('infected' vs 'not infected'), or has a sufficient titer of neutralizing antibodies against a virus ('immune' vs 'not immune').
+For instance, we might be interested in the proportion of the population that bears a particular genetic allele ('carrier' vs 'non-carrier') or is infected with a virus ('infected' vs 'not infected'), or has a sufficient titer of neutralizing antibodies against a virus ('immune' vs 'not immune').

 A nice 'toy' example is determining if a coin is 'fair'.
-When flipping coins, we expect a fair coin to have an equal probability of landing on a head or a tail with each flip.
-That is, the probability of getting heads on one flip should be 0.5.
+When flipping coins, each flip can be assigned to one of two mutually exclusive categories: heads or tails (ignoring for the moment the possibility of a coin landing to rest on its edge).
+We expect a fair coin to have an equal probability of landing on a head or a tail with each flip.
+That is, the probability of getting heads on any one flip should be 0.5.
 This can be restated in the frequentist manner as the expectation that if we started flipping the coin over and over again, tabulating outcomes along the way, as the number of flips approaches infinity, we expect the proportion of heads in our tally to get closer and closer to 0.5.
-We can test if the coin is fair by using a sample of coin flips to generate a confidence interval on the proportion of heads in the population of potential coin flips (including future flips, assuming the coin is not tampered with):
+We can use the R `prop.test()` function to test if the coin is fair by using a sample of coin flips to generate a confidence interval on the proportion of heads in the population of potential coin flips (including future flips, assuming the coin is not tampered with):

 ```
 rm(list=ls())